-The system has been designed initially for operation from the company’s newly launched custom-build survey vessel Bibby Athena.
+The system has been designed initially for operation from the company’s custom-build survey vessel Bibby Athena.
 Deployed vertically through the vessel’s moonpool, the system relies upon the support vessel for forward propulsion, a bespoke heave-compensated umbilical winch and combined LARS for its vertical control with the on-board thrusters maintaining heading and fine adjustments to the lateral position.

 The system is effectively a compact high powered work class ROV platform but with all the expensive and complicated bits that we don’t need for our survey tasks stripped off; no vertical thrusters, simplified ‘hands-off’ deployment and close to fully automated operation.